-Known for it’s laid back atmosphere and it’s colorful cottages, Key West is an extremely unique tropical island city.
-Being able to experience a taste of Caribbean culture without having to leave the United States, has guests flocking to Key West with anticipation for the azure waters, exotic greenery and historical landmarks.
+Known for its laid back atmosphere and its colorful cottages, Key West is an extremely unique tropical island city.
+Being able to experience a taste of Caribbean culture without having to leave the United States has guests flocking to The Keys with anticipation for the azure waters, exotic greenery and historical landmarks.

 On your next visit to “Conch Republic,” roam about the island like a local and grab a drink, shop and eat on Duval Street (don’t forget to stop by Margaritaville for that Cheeseburger in Paradise!)

 In addition to amazing island fare, Key West is notorious for the number of historical sites to visit: Harry S. Truman’s Little White House, The Ernest Hemingway Home and Museum and the Curry Mansion Inn, to name a few.

 Make sure to take a trip to the end of US Route 1 at Mile Marker 0 while you’re exploring.
 US 1 is known locally as the Overseas Highway (2,369 mile interstate that connects most major cities in the U.S.) and stretches from Maine to Key West.
 This marker, along with the Southernmost Point in the US cement buoy, is perfect for photo ops to commemorate your visit to Key West.

 The Florida Keys, that gentle arc of coral rock stretching from Biscayne Bay to the Dry Tortugas, are well known as the jumping-off point for diving and snorkeling the world's third-largest barrier reef and for providing some of the best sport fishing around.
 Lazing at anchor in the sultry tropical climate after some serious play rounds out most days on the water.
 What most boaters don't know about the Keys is their fascinating history, especially the chapter about the man who helped shape Miami and Key West --- the two cities that bookend the Keys --- by connecting them with a railroad.